dingyiyi0226/geoguessr-challenge-tracker/README.md

 ### Adding Features

 Some ideas for additional features:
-- Export results to CSV
+- Export results to CSV/Excel
-- Statistics and charts
+- Performance statistics and charts
-- Player comparison
+- Player comparison and ranking
-- Historical tracking
+- Historical tracking and trends
-- Round-by-round breakdown
+- Map-based visualization of guesses
+- Challenge leaderboard sorting
+- Score improvement tracking

 ## 🐛 Known Limitations

-- Currently uses mock data (API integration needed)
-- Geoguessr API access requires authentication
+- Geoguessr API access requires manual cookie extraction (no official OAuth)
-- Some challenge URLs might not be accessible due to privacy settings
+- Some challenges might be private or require specific permissions
+- Cookie tokens expire periodically and need to be renewed
+- Rate limiting may apply to API requests
+- CORS restrictions may require running the app from localhost

 ## 📝 License